bhu1-103/alter-ego/README.md

 `ollama pull llama3.2:1b`. works on literally any computer

-`vosk` - download any model from [here](https://alphacephei.com/vosk/models).
-[40 mb model](https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip) is good enough for everyday scenarios
+`vosk` - download any model from [here](https://alphacephei.com/vosk/models). [the 40 mb model](https://alphacephei.com/vosk/models/vosk-model-small-en-us-0.15.zip) is good enough for everyday scenarios

 `piper voices` can be downloaded from [here](https://huggingface.co/rhasspy/piper-voices/tree/main). you need both the `.onnx` and `.onnx.json` files